-Infrastructure investment will be sustained at 5% to 6% of GDP annually from 2022-2028
+Infrastructure investment will be sustained and is targeted to reach 5% to 6% of GDP annually from 2022-2028

 "I would like to reiterate the marching order of the President during his State of the Nation Address...the infrastructure development program will be pursued relentlessly" - Sec.
-Bonoan, DPWH

-The Build, Better, More program will help ensure the country's sustainable, robust, and inclusive growth.
+Bonoan, DPWH The Build, Better, More program will help ensure the country's sustainable, robust, and inclusive growth.

-Infrastructure programs/activities/projects (PAPs)^{1/2} (PHP6.7tn)
+Infrastructure programs/activities/projects (PAPs)^{1/} (PHP6.7tn)